genomeud/SRA-ome/README.md

 Foreach Kraken Taxonomy version used we save the information about the version and all the taxa.<br>
 As for now, we are storing just one version: Standard-16 of 2020-12-02.<br>
-It is available here: https://genome-idx.s3.amazonaws.com/kraken/k2_standard_16gb_20201202.tar.gz
+It is available here: https://genome-idx.s3.amazonaws.com/kraken/k2_standard_16gb_20201202.tar.gz<br>
+All possible database versions are here: https://benlangmead.github.io/aws-indexes/k2

 ### Reports